cxie19/fhc/README.md

 After fitting the model, we can compute the cure rates for males and females given the overall mean of the covariate age.
-We call the function *estcure*, and the following commands can be used.
+We call the function *estcure*, and the following commands are used.

 ```{r}
 estcure(object=result,z_value=c(mean(fhc_dat$age),0)) # male